Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9, The Colors of Conquest, no other Color Feat.

-You have embraced the color black, the color of darkness, granting you the following benefits:
+You have embraced the color black, the color of darkness.

 * You can see normally in magical and non-magical darkness up to a range of 120 feet.
 * While in darkness you don’t provoke opportunity attacks.